Oulu-IMEDS/solt/BENCHMARK.md

-# Who is the fastest on teh market?
+# Who is the fastest on the market?
 We have conducted a fair benchmark of several augmentation libraries by comparing how many images they process per second.
 In this benchmark, we measured the transform itself, as well as the conversion to `torch.Tensor`, and